apetrone/gemini/docs/codestyle.rst

 - Header names should not clash with standard headers.

-- Template type names are title cased.
+- Template type names should be kept simple, but representative of their purpose
-	Unlike the STL, these should be moderately descriptive.

 	.. code-block:: c++

-		template <class KeyType, class ValueType>
+		template <class K, class V>
 		class HashTable
 		{
 			// ...
 		};

+It keeps code straight forward to read, but also lets you know which types are template variables.

 - Files should be all lower-cased characters.
 	This eases the transition across platforms.